Ghazal 3, Verse 8x

 FWP:

-Gyan Chand's text has buud-o-nabuud ; as usual I adopt Raza's reading, which seems in any case much more suggestive.
+Asi's, Zamin's, and Gyan Chand's texts all havebuud-o-nabuud , which affects their interpretations; as usual I adopt Raza's reading (based on Arshi's), which seems in any case much more suggestive.
 Either way, there's some kind of confidence game going on, maybe a shell game.
 The con artist is befuddling the people of 'sight' or (presumed) 'insight'.
-He's able to do so because they really want to believe him, they want to see magic and wonders.
+The con artist is able to do so because they really want to believe him, they want to see magic and wonders.
 On the complexities of fareb , see {71,3}.

-What they want is to feel the 'amazement' or 'astonishment' generated by 'existence' and 'manifestation'-- the latter bearing all its freight of 'show', 'pomp', etc. (see the definition above).
+What these people apparently want is to feel the 'amazement' or 'astonishment' generated by 'existence' and 'manifestation'-- the latter bearing all its freight of 'show', 'pomp', and so on (see the definition above).
 The spectators are so eager to be entertained that they suspend their normal skepticism and 'insight' so that they can fully enjoy the show.
 (As we all know, there's one born every minute.)